Where can I buy Treetop cheeses?

 In 2020 we are consolidating after a move from Australia, a world in crisis from Covid-19, and looking for new suppliers!
-It's a lot, and we're hoping to be supplying later in the year.
+It's a lot, and we're hoping to be supplying early in 2021.

 We sold regularly at around eight farmers markets in central Victoria and Melbourne, including Castlemaine, Daylesford, Bendigo and Lancefield.
-We'll be appearing again this year on the North Island of New Zealand.
+We'll be appearing again in 2021 on the North Island of New Zealand.

-Do you use animal products in your nutcheeses?
+Do you use animal products in your cheeses?

 Our savoury nutcheeses contain no animal products and we conduct no animal testing.
 Oh ... our dog likes the garlic and chives one, with crackers.
-When we release our sweet fruit cheese, it will have a dash of honey from North Island bees.
+Our fruit cheeses have a dash of honey from North Island bees.

 What about your packaging?

 Glass jars, paper labels, vegetable-based inks.
 Plastics?
-No way.
+No.

 Is your cheese suitable for people who are lactose intolerant?